CodingKoopa/yamdi/Contributing.md

 Both of these will be checked by CI.

 Additionally, the [Google Shell Style Guide](https://google.github.io/styleguide/shell.xml) should be followed.
-The exceptions to this reference practiced are:
+The exceptions/additions to this reference practiced are:
 - `main` is not used.
 - Executable scripts should be named with kebab case.
+- Prefer `printf` over `echo` because the latter is nonstandard.
 - Comments should be made as described below.

 ### Function Documentation